-Our mission statement is bold.
-It commits the organization to the struggle to build our labor movement toward international solidarity across borders, peaceful solutions to international disputes, public education on international issues, and the domestic impact and consequences of racism and militarism.
+In 2005, then called U.S. Labor Against the War, the leaders of our organization led the historic campaign to get the AFL-CIO to come out against the Iraq war, symbolizing the first time the federation took a stance against a war.
+They launched a bold mission statement that commits the organization to the struggle to build our labor movement toward international solidarity across borders, peaceful solutions to international disputes, and public education on international issues and the domestic impact of racism and militarism.

 U.S. Labor Against Racism and War is independently funded exclusively through annual affiliation fees paid by its labor affiliates, individual memberships and small donations from its supporters.
-It takes no funds from the government, state department or corporate foundations.
-This allows us to be the genuine, international voice for the U.S. labor movement.
+It takes no funds from the government or state department.
+This allows us to be the only genuine international voice for the U.S. labor movement.
 Your personal support is greatly appreciated.